 Showing a wide range of ability, two of Fleming’s throwers would go on to set UCSB records at the 2013 Big West Championship- in the sprints and jumps.
 Grace Esslinger, set personal bests of 13.95 in the 100H and a new school record of 11.80 in the 100m.
 Esslinger also ran on the school record setting 4 x 100m and 4 x 400m relays.
-Not to be outdone, Veronica Gines a talented hammer/long jumper for the Gauchos found success of her own.
-Gines set a new school record in the long jump with a leap of 19’5 ½ at the Big West Championships.
+Veronica Gines a talented hammer/long jumper for the Gauchos, set a new school record in the long jump with a leap of 19’5 ½ at the Big West Championships.
 That jump came 2 hours after she finished 5th in the women’s hammer throw.

 In 2012, the UCSB high jumpers had a stellar season claiming the first three spots at the Big West Championship.
 The UCSB throwers were led by Alex Umstead who had season bests of 196’11 in the hammer and 57’7 in the shot put In total, four men would eclipse the 56m (183’9) mark in the hammer- Umstead, Adam Shigem 190’8, Chris Hamilton 187’4 and Kyle Strawn 184’1.
 Mike Guerra added to the Gaucho throws efforts by placing second in the Big West javelin with a mark of 219'1.
 In the decathlon, Mike Powers combined with Masterson to help UCSB claim the top two spots at the Big West Championships.
 Powers added to the all-times lists with his score of 7138.

 The women were led by Irene Kujore, who would go on to win the shot and hammer at the Big West Championships and add silver in the discus.
 2012 was a break out year for Kujore, who also found success indoors in the weight throw with a season best of 64’9 ¼- establishing the benchmark for the UCSB indoor record board.